 The user can easily locate the nodes from the tree by simply clicking on them: the editor will select the corresponding XQuery instruction.

 The debugger lists all XQuery variables and parameters that are visible in the current XQuery context together with their scope and actual value.
 The view is updated as the XQuery processor changes the context during the transformation.

 The output is dynamically presented as it is generated by the XQuery transformation process.
 The user can examine directly the output as XML source.

 oXygen has a powerful transformation support based on reusable scenarios.
 The same scenarios can be used for debugging.
 The XQuery Debugger will be initialized with the information from the XQuery scenario (source document location, transformation parameters) when the Debug scenario action is executed.
 This allows to easily manage and trigger different debugging sessions.

-You can profile your XQuery queries to identify the performance issues using two comprehensive data views of the activated templates: an Invocation tree view and a Hotspots view.
+You can profile your XQuery queries to identify the performance issues using two comprehensive data views of the activated templates: an Invocation Tree view and a Hotspots view.
 The profiling information can be saved to XML or HTML formats.

 Profiling is available only for the Saxon XQuery processor which is bundled with oXygen.

-Invocation tree view
+Invocation Tree view

-Using the profiler hotspots view you can immediately detect the time the processor spent in each instruction.
+Using the profiler Hotspots view you can immediately detect the time the processor spent in each instruction.
 The hotspot only presents the inherent time of the instruction, that is the total time of processing that instruction minus the time for processing its children instructions.
-When a hotspot is expanded one can see all the different paths that instruction was called from (a reverse invocation tree), each path being labeled with the number of invocations, the instruction time on that path and what percentage from the instruction total execution that path contributes.
+When a hotspot is expanded you can see all the different paths that instruction was called from (a reverse invocation tree), each path being labeled with the number of invocations, the instruction time on that path and what percentage from the instruction total execution that path contributes.